FC Cincinnati: United Soccer League era (2016–2018)

 Andrew Wiedeman celebrates during FC Cincinnati's 2017 win over Chicago Fire.

 On June 14, 2017, FC Cincinnati played their first match against a Major League Soccer team, Columbus Crew, during the Lamar Hunt U.S. Open Cup.
 Cincinnati won 1–0, with player Baye Djiby Fall scoring the only goal of the game.
 In the process, Cincinnati broke the attendance record for the U.S. Open Cup Fourth Round with 30,160 tickets sold, only 5,000 behind their club attendance record of 35,061.

 On June 28, 2017, FC Cincinnati played their second match against a Major League Soccer team, Chicago Fire, in the Round of 16 during the Lamar Hunt U.S. Open Cup.
 Cincinnati would prevail 3–1 on penalty kicks after a 0–0 draw, with goalkeeper Mitch Hildebrandt stopping three of four penalty kicks.
 He totaled 10 saves during the match.
 The attendance of 32,287 was the second largest Modern Era crowd in U.S. Open Cup history.
 The match was televised nationally on ESPN.

 On August 15, 2017, FC Cincinnati were defeated at home in front of a sold-out crowd by the New York Red Bulls 3–2 in the US Open Cup semi-final.
 FCC was leading 2–0 in the second half before eventually losing in extra time.

-On April 7, 2018, the club set the USL attendance record for a home opener at 25,667 in a 1–0 loss to rival Louisville City.
+On April 7, 2018, the club played their first home game in a 1–0 loss to rival Louisville City.

 The players and staff celebrate clinching the 2018 USL regular season title.

 On September 29, 2018, the club broke the USL attendance record once again in its final regular-season home match before its MLS move, drawing in 31,478 in a 3–0 win over rival Indy Eleven.
 After the match, they were awarded the USL regular season championship title, having clinched the trophy the prior week away to Richmond Kickers.